2/19/2020

 Operator

-Good morning, ladies and gentlemen, and welcome to the Garmin Limited Fourth Quarter 2019 earnings call.
+Good morning, ladies and gentlemen, and welcome to the Garmin Limited Fourth Quarter 2019 Earnings Call.
 At this time, all participants are in a listen-only mode.
-Later, we will conduct a -and-answer session, and instructions will follow at that time.
+Later, we will conduct a question-and-answer session, and instructions will follow at that time.
 If anyone should require assistance during the conference, please press star, then zero, on your touchtone telephone.
 As a reminder, this conference call is being recorded.
-I would now like to turn the conference over to your host, Terri Seck, Manager of Investor Relations.
+I would now like to turn the conference over to your host, Terry Seck, Manager of Investor Relations.

 speaker